 Karkaroff is one of the DEs who is about of an age with Tom Riddle himself, and along with possibly Doholof and maybe a couple of others, he also seems to have originally been from eastern Europe.
 That is the general catchment area for Durmstrang, after all.
 There is every likelihood that he first took up with Tom during the period that Tom was off playing Indiana Riddle in the forests of Albania, searching for the fabled lost treasure of Ravenclaw.
 Especially if my suspicion that Albania has a lively wizarding tourist trade is on target.
 If it is a popular destination for wizards from Britain, it is likely to be even more so among the wizards of eastern Europe.

-Information that Tom had spent several years in a particular foreign country could be enough to at least suggest that he might have gone back there.
+Information that Tom had spent several years in one particular foreign country could be enough to at least suggest that he might have gone back there.
 For that matter, given the amount of time he spent there, it might suggest that he had acquired some property there.
 Which I certainly think is likely.

 Albus does have a quick imagination, and a fair degree of intuition as well.
 We may not know the method he used, but I think he did manage to get some form of monitoring set up in the vicinity of the area that Tom had formerly been so familiar with.
 And whatever the method was, it registered something.